 Nectarines are so juicy and delicious to us, that it is hard to imagine that any animal would not take well to them.
 Unfortunately, just because nectarines are a great fruit for humans to eat, the same is not necessarily true for our canine friends.
 Can dogs eat nectarines?
 Find out!

-How Can Nectarines be Bad for Dogs?
+How Can Nectarines Be Bad for Dogs?
+Pits, Skin & More

+Can dogs eat nectarines?
+Are nectarines safe for dogs?
 It is always sensible to be cautious when introducing a new food into your dog’s diet.
 Here are a few things to turn your attention towards if you want to feed your dog nectarines.

 Nectarine pits are dangerous for your dog and the same goes for the pits of all stone fruits.
 Dogs can choke on nectarines by swallowing them whole and having them get stuck in their digestive tract.
 This, however, is not all.
 Nectarine pits contain a compound called amygdalin which is harmful for your dog.
 If ingested, this toxin can cause liver damage and even death in dogs.
 So, if your dog eats a nectarine, make sure to remove the pit first; never give your dog such fruits without your supervision.
 Keep your dogs away from PITS!